aodhmeade/cka-exam-prep/services-and-networking.md

     - The targetPort is the port where the application is actually listening for traffic within the Pod.

-#1.
-Understand host networking configuration on the cluster nodes

-#2.
-Understand connectivity between Pods
+# 2. Understand connectivity between Pods

 - [https://kubernetes.io/docs/concepts/cluster-administration/networking/]
 - [https://kubernetes.io/docs/tasks/administer-cluster/declare-network-policy/]